-At yovisto you may enjoy a video lecture on Vienna, Franz Schubert and his accomplishments by Professor Christopher Hogwood including a demonstration of the Fantasy in F Minor, D. 940 for piano duet played by Florian Mitrea and Alexandra Vaduva.
+At yovisto academic video search you may enjoy a video lecture on Vienna, Franz Schubert and his accomplishments by Professor Christopher Hogwood including a demonstration of the Fantasy in F Minor, D. 940 for piano duet played by Florian Mitrea and Alexandra Vaduva.

 References and Further Reading:

 - Biographies, pictures and lists of Schubert’s works

 - Felix Mendelssohn – Child Prodigy of the Romantic Era, SciHi Blog, November 04, 2012

 - Franz Schubert Information Webpage and Biography

 - Franz Liszt – Rockstar of the 19th Century, SciHi Blog, October 22, 2012